- Custom production according to customer request

 - Helical Gearing

 A helical gearing is a spur-type gearing which is inclined at the same angle as the lead angle of the worm.
-As the contact pattern is linear, a lower torque than that of a worm-type gearing is transmitted and the service life is reduced.
+The sliding surface corresponds to a point contact, which means that a reduced torque can be transmitted compared to the worm gear teeth or the service life is reduced.

 The information on this website was generated with the greatest possible care and checked for accuracy.
 No liability will be accepted for any inaccurate or incomplete data.